-Why is a famous factory part of Trek Birmingham?
+Why is a famous furnace part of Trek Birmingham?
 Sloss Furnaces National Historic Landmark is a window to understanding how the city’s history and future are inextricably linked to the region’s environment – especially its unique geology and ecosystems – and even to Alabama’s ancient past.

 The iron ore, coal and limestone needed to build Birmingham’s iron and steel industry were formed in the swamps and oceans that covered Alabama millions of years ago.
 Jones Valley’s springs provided water for the furnaces, and its flat land was perfect for building the railroads that provided transportation.
 Today, coal and limestone are still extracted here, and the area’s geology sustains a variety of ecosystems, plants and animals.